When starting your project in ALM Octane, add users to spaces and workspaces.

 Select the Users tab.

-Shared space admin Workspace admin Add users to the current context (site, space, or workspace).
-For details, see Assign roles.
-Add individual LDAP users to a space.
+User management capability Site admin (on-premises) Shared space admin Admins for workspaces Add users to the current context (site, space, or workspace).
+For details, see Assign roles and permissions.
+Add users to the current context (site, space, or workspace) using the REST API.
+For details, see POST: Create a user.
+Import LDAP users to a space.
 For details, see Include LDAP users in ALM Octane (on-premises).
+On-premises: On-premises: Import IdP users for SSO authentication.
+For details, see Import IdP users for SSO authentication into a workspace (on-premises).
 On-premises: Add existing users from the space into the workspace.
 For details, see Include existing users into a workspace.
 Remove roles from a workspace user.
 For details, see Assign or remove roles.

 Choose the fields to display in the user list, sort the list, and export the list to Microsoft Excel.